rohanr-10/OMNIX/README.md

 The long-term objective of OMNIX is to provide an extensible AI platform capable of:

 - Multi-agent reasoning
-- Local model execution
+- Local AI model execution
-- Conversation memory
+- Intelligent model management
-- Document understanding
+- Long-term conversation memory
-- Vision capabilities
+- Vision and document understanding
-- Autonomous task workflows
+- Autonomous task execution
 - Offline-first operation

-The architecture is intentionally modular to allow new AI capabilities to be integrated without major changes to the application structure.
+The architecture is intentionally modular, allowing new capabilities to be integrated without major changes to the existing codebase.

 ---